-Astros Fire Assistant GM Who Made 'Inappropriate' Comments To Female Reporters
+Astros Fire Assistant GM Who Made 'Inappropriate Comments' To Female Reporters

-The Houston Astros have fired assistant general manager Brandon Taubman, following an uproar about comments he shouted at a group of female reporters on Saturday.
+The Houston Astros have fired Assistant General Manager Brandon Taubman following an uproar about comments he shouted at a group of female reporters on Saturday.

-Roberto Osuna is a pitcher who had been suspended by Major League Baseball for 75 games, following charges that he had assaulted the mother of his child while a member of the Toronto Blue Jays.
+Roberto Osuna is a pitcher who had been suspended by Major League Baseball for 75 games following charges that he had assaulted the mother of his child while a member of the Toronto Blue Jays.
 The Astros subsequently hired him.

 The Astros initially denied that Taubman's outburst had happened in the way that Apstein described, calling the article "misleading" and saying that the magazine had attempted "to fabricate a story where one does not exist."
 Others who were in the locker room at the time corroborated Apstein's account.